 Group cohesion is an important factor in the effectiveness of activist group work.
 Cohesion fostering practices and processes can be prioritised and adopted into an activist group’s culture to improve group member and whole group wellbeing and effectiveness.
 Methods to improve the internal group dynamics of activist groups include broadening people’s self-awareness and the ways they behave in their groups.
 As well, there is an emphasis on the relationships group members build and the deeper connections they make in order to develop a cohesive group culture. – Munro, 2021

-In a 2021 article published in Interface entitled “United we stand: fostering cohesion in activist groups”, Liane Munro makes a strong case for the importance of tending to and developing healthy group dynamics in order to achieve goals and maintain growth and unity.
+In a 2021 article published in Interface: a journal for and about social movements entitled “United we stand: fostering cohesion in activist groups”, Liane Munro makes a strong case for the importance of tending to and developing healthy group dynamics in order to achieve goals and maintain growth and unity.
 Combining insights from manuals and other training materials with those gleaned from interviews and surveys with Non-violent Direct Action (NVDA) activists, she finds that:

 No single tool or combination thereof is a panacea guaranteed to create collegial groups at all times.
 However, when an activist group actively and strategically focuses on its cohesion by inculcating cohesion skills, knowledge, practices and processes they are more likely to be more cohesive and effective. – Munro, 2021